Organizational Leadership

-How are organizations creative?
-What is necessary for a creative corporate culture?
+How are organizations creative and how do they lead?
+What is necessary for a creative organizational leadership?
 Is an organization creative unto itself?
-Or does organizational creativity come from the individuals that make up an organization?
+Or does creative organizational leadership come from the individuals that make up an organization?

-These are the questions we find most fascanaiting about corporate culture - ones we are trying to answer.
+These are the questions we find most fascinating about organizational leadership - ones we are trying to answer.

 It’s easy to make the claim that creativity is a personal property of individuals, as individuals feature so prominently told in the media.
 The innovation stories glorified and hailed as our general ethos of anthropocentric individualism (the genius of Steve Jobs!
 Galileo!
 Edison!).
 This ethos often leads to the mistaken belief that an organization striving to be creative needs only to do three things: hire the right people, get out of their way and listen to them when they have novel ideas.